-- The rate of gastroenteritis presentations to sentinel GPs in the past week was lower than the previous 5-year average. - Notifications for rotavirus and detections of norovirus at PathWest were stable in the past week.
+- The rate of gastroenteritis presentations to sentinel GPs in the past week was lower than the previous 5-year average. - Rotavirus notifications to the Department of Health increased in the past week, while the number of norovirus detections at PathWest decreased.